Mike and the Mad Dog: Hockey

 On the flip side, the duo have always defended each other in the face of adversity.
 Francesa and Russo have garnered a reputation for not being knowledgeable when it comes to hockey, though Russo later claimed in his first book that he has watched some regular-season NHL games that many hockey writers would be hard-pressed to.
 Also, long-time NHL television analysts John Davidson and Pierre McGuire had both been semi-regular guests on the show, and Ed Olczyk had made several appearances since joining NBC.
 In May 1992, Russo went to a New York Rangers game against the Pittsburgh Penguins.
 When Russo arrived at the game, Rangers fans chided him and he eventually left the game.
 The next day, Francesa went on the air and blasted the Rangers fans for their behavior.
 They also allegedly had an on-air spat with long-time hockey writer and broadcaster Stan Fischler, who never did another interview on their show.
 In 2006, Jaromir Jagr jokingly made fun of their hockey knowledge, to which the duo said that he had sold them on watching more.

 "ONE TIME!!"

-The Monday after Russo's favorite baseball team, the San Francisco Giants, were eliminated from the 2003 postseason by the Florida Marlins he went into his most famous tirade. which YES often replayed in promos.
+The Monday after Russo's favorite baseball team, the San Francisco Giants, were eliminated from the 2003 postseason by the Florida Marlins he went into his most famous tirade.